 Substantial evidence exists that, despite the patent being filed by his boss Watt, Murdoch invented the Sun and Planet gear for the steam engine, whereby a small gear at the end of a vertical arm rotates around a large gear owing to the up and down motion of the arm, to the end of turning a large wheel such as a mill or the wheels of a train—on which this design is still used today.

-This wasn’t the last innovation in steam power which Murdoch dreamed up—he nearly patented a three-wheeled steam locomotive—the first in the world, but was dissuaded by his employers.
+This wasn’t the last innovation in steam power that Murdoch dreamed up—he nearly patented a three-wheeled steam locomotive—the first in the world, but was dissuaded by his employers.

 “It is no less than drawing carriages upon the road with steam engines…he says that what he proposes, is different from anything you ever thought of, and that he is positively certain of its answering and that there is a great deal of money to be made by it,” a colleague of Murdoch wrote to Mr. Watt.